 Artisan | Woodworker: Tanaka, Harumasa

-Tanaka-san is acknowledged as a leading member of the Sosaku movement in the 1950s-60s, and is a multiple award winner.
+Tanaka-san is acknowledged as a leading member of the Sosaku movement in the 1950s-60s and is a multiple award winner.
 His doll “Dojo”, (Young Lady), won the Prime Minister’s Award in 1965 at the 12th Annual All Nippon Japan Kokeshi Competition.
 He additionally was recognized with his creation entitled: Kantsubaki, (Winter Camellia).
+There is little biographical data on Tanaka-san, but as researchers and collectors, we felt it was most important to represent all Sosaku Kokeshi artists, and whether or not the artist has a written account of his or her life.
+No dates of Tanaka-san birth or death have been recorded.

 Collector's note – descriptive qualities, standard characteristics & ornamentation styles:

-Tanaka beautifully illustrates the accomplished use of form and un-ornamented surface.
-The artist uses wood to express feeling, related to the casual hair treatment and abstract, almost 1920s treatment of her haori.
-Modern thinking young girls loved these abstract flamboyant designs, which transformed their lives and connected them to the West.
-The most unusual aspect of course is the hair design style, which is uniform in each piece and adds elegance to his interpretation of the figure.
-His abstract motifs are typically flowers, i.e., poppy in colored lacquer, or the piece is left totally unadorned and relies solely on the carved form.
-The eyes are most expressive with a simple red dot to express the nose.
+Tanaka beautifully illustrates the accomplished use of form, un-ornamented, and exceptionally painted surfaces.
+The artist uses wood to express feelings, related to the abstract treatment of the body.
+Modern-thinking young girls loved these abstract flamboyant designs in their garments to show that they had moved into a contemporary world which transformed their lives and connected them to the West.
+The most unusual aspect of course is the hair design style and ornaments, which is uniform and adds elegance to his interpretation of the figure.
+His abstract motifs are typically flowers, i.e., poppies and camellia in bold-colored lacquer.
+His most famous is the Kokeshi entitled: “Dojo or Young Lady”, left unadorned and relies solely on the carved form.
+The upswing eyes are extremely expressive with a simple red dot to express the nose and the hair treatment of this award-winning doll was always a uniform ‘Bob’ hairstyle.
+Dolls from this series were only made from Birch wood.